|1994 Copa Libertadores|

 DM: Diego Simeone (Argentina)

 Simeone started his career with Velez Sarsfield before moving to Europe.
-He first joined Pisa and Sevilla before going to Atletico Madrid.
-He won the Double with them in 1995-1996.
+With Atletico Madrid, he won the Double with them in 1995-1996.
 He then moved to Inter Milan, where he won the UEFA Cup in 1998.
 In 1999, he moved to Lazio.
 Again, he won the Double.
-He returned to Atletico Madrid in 2003 and played for Racing Club before his retirement.
 For Argentina, he was capped 106 times.
 He won Copa America in 1991 and 1993.
 He went to play in three WC Finals; 1994, 1998 and 2002.
 In 1998, he had the famous incident with David Beckham.

 CM: José Basualdo (Argentina)